mikkohei13/Lastuja/gps-havistin/readme.md

 - How to organize code into middleware vs. reusable modules?
 - How generic should modules be, in a) short term, when making a simple system (which will probably grow more complicated over time) vs. long term?
 E.g. handling errors.

-## Expectations
+## Principles and limitations

+- Attachment filename + pluscode uniquely identifies the file, i.e. if file with the same filename and pluscode is sent again, it should not be processed.
+- GPX files are stored on disk using the original attachement filenames.
+Prepending them with pluscodes would be difficult, since pluscode and attachment are read separately, and combined only later (in the organizeFiles function).
+This could create issues:
+    - If two emails with same attachment name are processed at exactly the same time, they could get mixed.
+Nor fetch is run only as a single process handling a single file, so it's not a problem.
+    - Currently new attachment with same filename will overwrite previous attachment in gpx-folder, even if coming from different user.
+(Laji.fi-documents are namespaced between users using pluscodes.)
+This would be easier to overcome by renaming files using the organizeFiles function (TODO later, if ever).
+- If there is a problem in creating a valid laji-document due to the system malfunctioning (e.g. because validator at api.laji.fi is down), user has to send the file again.
+Reprocessing is not tried automatically.
+- Only one new attachment is parsed at a time.
+If there are more attachments, rest of them will have to wait for next time fetch is run.
 - How many file attachments allowed per email?
 Works at least with one.
 TEST
 - Only one track per file.
 TEST
-- Attachment filename + pluscode uniquely identifies the file, i.e. if file with the same filename and pluscode is sent again, it should not be processed.
-- If there is a problem creating a valid laji-document (e.g. because validator at api.laji.fi is down), user has to send the file again.
-Reprocessing is not tried automatically.
-TEST
-- Only one new attachment is parsed at a time.
-If there are more attachments, rest of them will have to wait for next time fetch is run.

 ## Todo

 - Fetch
-    - Save datetime into db
+    - Map taxon names to codes?
+    - Locality name - Manually at send or at Vihko?
 - Send
-    - Show info about files
+    - Show link to send the file to API, for valid files
-    - Fix filename/fileid issue
+    - (Try sending invalid file)
     - Use fileid or filename from URL to send the file
     - Display results of sending the file, save id to the database
     - Show link to vihko with the files